Graduate-to-graduate options with other disciplines

-Formalized combined graduate degree options have been established in the following:
+Formalized combined graduate degree options have been established with the following:

-It is possible to receive a master's degree in planning in conjunction with a graduate degree in another discipline, even when a formalized graduate-to-graduate degree program does not exist.
-Examples would be a graduate-to-graduate degree in Journalism or Public Health.
+It is possible to receive a master's degree in public affairs in conjunction with a graduate degree in another discipline, even when a formalized graduate-to-graduate degree program does not exist.
+Examples would be a graduate-to-graduate degree in urban and regional planning or public health.

 University policy requires that prior administrative approval be granted, and a minimum of 60 semester hours of graduate credit be completed to receive two master's degrees.
 However, courses taken to satisfy one unit's requirements also may be applied to meet the other unit's requirements.
 Some credits can be shared when one master’s degree requires, or both master’s degrees require, more than 30 semester hours of graduate credit.
 (No more than ¼ of the credits necessary for one degree may be composed of coursework taken for the other degree.)
 In all cases, combined degree programs require at least 60 semester hours of graduate credit and each unit's degree requirements must be met.
 See the Graduate College Manual, section X. G.

-Separate applications for admission to planning and to the other academic unit are required.
-When applying to each unit, please indicate on the Graduate College Application that you are applying for a combined degree program with planning and the other unit.
+Separate applications for admission to public affairs and to the other academic unit are required.
+When applying to each unit, please indicate on the Graduate College Application that you are applying for a combined degree program with public affairs and the other unit.

-U2G students are assessed undergraduate level tuition and fees during their first year of the U2G program (typically students' 4th or senior year), and until the bachelor's degree is conferred.
+U2G students are assessed undergraduate level tuition and fees during their first year of the U2G program (students' 4th or senior year), and until the bachelor's degree is conferred.

 As a member of a graduate-to-graduate degree program, students may pay the greater of the two programs' tuition costs.
 Students are encouraged to consult the Graduate College to determine the tuition amount.